Samitkk18/samitkk18/README.md

 ### Hi there I'm Samit Kapadia

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=samitkk18" alt="Samit Kapadia" /> </p>
-<p>I am a Computer Engineer from Mumbai University, India.
-I love working on new technologies and I have a knack for finding innovative solutions to problems.
-Incoming Data Analyst at Tech Mahindra
-I am currently exploring my options in the field of Data Science.
+<p>I'm a curious computer engineer, fascinated by the puzzles in the world around me.
+With a quest for ever-increasing knowledge and insatiable curiosity, I strive for challenging opportunities to exercise and build upon my repertoire of computation, development, and collaboration skills, and aspire to combat problems which result in positive impacts on the community.
-I am a full stack Web Developer.
-I am open to make new connections and if you wanna work on some project and get to know me more, then check me out on Linkedin.
+I am also a full stack Web Developer.
+Open to make new connections and if you wanna work on some project and get to know me more, then check me out on Linkedin.
+Checkout my <a href="https://samitkk18.github.io" target="_blank">Website.</a></p>

 ### I'm a student
+- 🔭 I am currently working as a Data Analyst at Tech Mahindra.
-- 🔭 I’m currently working on buliding my tech skills
+- 🌱 I’m currently working on buliding my tech skill.
-- 🌱 I’m currently learning about Data Science
 - 👯 I’m looking to collaborate on ML Projects